kubestash/docs/docs/guides/volume-populator/pvc/index.md

 **Wait for Populate Volume:**

-When you create a `PVC` with `spec.dataSourceRef` set and refers our `snapshot` object, KubeStash will create a restore Job.
-Now, wait for the volume populate process to complete.
+When you create a `PVC` with `spec.dataSourceRef` that refers our `Snapshot` object, KubeStash automatically creates a populator Job.
+Now, just wait for the volume population process to finish.

 You can watch the `PVC` status using the following command,